geek-is-stupid/geek-is-stupid.github.io/_posts/2019-08-06-how-to-reduce-loading-time-by-using-staticlib-with-cocoapods.md

 tags: swift objective-c objc ios dynamic loading time staticlib cocoapods DYLD_PRINT_STATISTICS
 fullview: true
 ---
-In many of us, we're iOS developers who are to desire reduce your loading time.
+In many of us, we're iOS developers who are desire to reduce your app's loading time.

 Many and many articles were written to gave you some tricks & tips to improve it, you can check it here [Slow App Startup Times](https://useyourloaf.com/blog/slow-app-startup-times/),

-Someday I go throught this WWDC video [Optimizing App Startup Time](https://developer.apple.com/videos/play/wwdc2016/406/) and I try to apply to use `MACH-O` with `staticlib` instead of dynamic frameworks.
+Someday I go through this WWDC video [Optimizing App Startup Time](https://developer.apple.com/videos/play/wwdc2016/406/) and I try to apply to use `MACH-O` with `staticlib` instead of dynamic frameworks for all my 3rd-party.

 My project is using CocoaPods to manages all of libraries.
-And luckily it supports us to use `staticlib` for every frameworks 👍
+And luckily it supports us to use `staticlib` for any frameworks 👍

 # Pre-main Time - `DYLD_PRINT_STATISTICS`

-To start improve the app, we might to have some metrics to compare before and after the improvement.
+To start improve your app, we might to have some metrics to compare before and after the improvements.

-Apple has added some logs [Logging Dynamic Loader Events](https://developer.apple.com/library/archive/documentation/DeveloperTools/Conceptual/DynamicLibraries/100-Articles/LoggingDynamicLoaderEvents.html) and the one we can use is:
+Apple has added some logs [Logging Dynamic Loader Events](https://developer.apple.com/library/archive/documentation/DeveloperTools/Conceptual/DynamicLibraries/100-Articles/LoggingDynamicLoaderEvents.html) to record the timing when user starts launch your app!

-`DYLD_PRINT_STATISTICS`
+We can use one of them: `DYLD_PRINT_STATISTICS`
 > Logs statistical information on an application’s launch process, such as how many images were loaded, when the application finishes launching.

+Let's add it into your app's scheme:

 <img width="880" alt="Screen Shot 2019-08-06 at 1 29 16 PM" src="https://user-images.githubusercontent.com/6329656/62516115-55ebfe00-b84e-11e9-9f82-6f618dcb0e61.png">